ARTbio/Run-Galaxy/README.md

-## "Run Galaxy" training prerequisite
+## "Run Galaxy" training prerequisites

 #### 1. To perform the training session, you need to access to the [supporting manual](https://artbio.github.io/Run-Galaxy/index.html)